rbowsley/lamplighthelp/v0/18-3-0_System_Administration_-_Custom_profile_tabs_and_fields_for_people.markdown

 Give the tab a name (this is what will appear on the tab in the profile).
 Select who this tab should appear for, and if you have multiple {{project}}s, you can choose which {{project}}s the tab will be available for.
 Click the 'save' button in the bottom right hand corner.
 The main page will update itself, showing the information you have just entered.

-You will now need to add some fields to the tab.
-Note that if a tab does not have any fields in it, it will not be displayed.
+You will now need to add some fields to the tab, and you need to do this now.
+If you navigate away from this screen now, without adding any fields, you'll be stuck with a tab that is visible in profiles but which you can't edit.
+If a tab does not have any fields in it, it will not be displayed here.
 To add a field, click the 'click to add' button in the central panel for the tab you wish to add the field to.

 The right-hand panel will now show a 'blank' field.
 To add the field, double-click the text 'Field name: click to add'.
 A popup window will appear: